bookwyrm-social/documentation/content/running_bookwyrm/external-storage.md

 ```

 Replace `MY_DOMAIN_NAME` with your instance domain name, `BUCKET_URL` with the URL for your bucket, you can replace the file path with any other valid path on your bucket.

+If you see any message, especially a message starting with `<Error><Code>CORSForbidden</Code>`, it didn’t work.
+If you see no message, it worked.